-Tapping into the vibrant energy of the global Toronto sport marketplace, the Ted Rogers School of Management will be home to a new MBA Specialization in Sport Business, with a program that is focused on strategy, consulting and innovation.
+Tapping into the vibrant energy of the global Toronto sport marketplace, the Ted Rogers School of Management will be home to a new MBA Sport Business stream, with a program that is focused on strategy, consulting and innovation.

 And the school has put together a winning team to make it happen.